A2 Milk shares plunge after investors wanted even bigger boost to annual net profit

 "It's another result where they have shown pretty strong sales and earnings growth," Harbour Asset Management senior analyst Oyvinn Rimer said.

-"Compared to other companies in Australia and New Zealand, it's remarkable growth, but there has been a miss on wht the market was expecting," he said.
+"Compared to other companies in Australia and New Zealand, it's remarkable growth, but there has been a miss on what the market was expecting," he said.

-A2 Milk said its net profit leapt by 47 per cent to a record $287.7m for the June year.

 A consensus of market expectations was for a net profit of $297m.